aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

    the `OriginatingAddress` table for an "unproven" key rotation without a `RotationProofChallenge` (resolved in this AIP's reference implementation with a new `set_originating_address` private entry function).
-1. During an operation that attempts to map an authentication key (which has already been mapped) to a different originating address, the inner function `update_auth_key_and_originating_address_table` overwrites the initial mapping, rather than aborting.
-This oversight can lead to account loss if someone accidentally attempts to rotate to the same authentication key twice (resolved in this PR with `ENEW_AUTH_KEY_ALREADY_MAPPED` check), because they will not be able to identify their account from private key alone unless they keep an external record of the rotated accounts the private key in question has been used to secure.
+1. When a given authentication key already has an entry in the `OriginatingAddress` table (`t[ak] = a1`) and a key rotation operation attempts to establish a mapping to a new account address, (`t[ak] = a2`), the inner function `update_auth_key_and_originating_address_table` silently overwrites the existing mapping rather than aborting, such that the owner of authentication key `ak` is unable to identify account address `a1` purely onchain from authentication key `ak`.
+Hence account loss may ensure if someone accidentally maps the same authentication key twice but does not keep an offchain record of all authenticated accounts (resolved in reference implementation with `ENEW_AUTH_KEY_ALREADY_MAPPED` check).
 1. Standard accounts that have not yet had their key rotated are not registered in the `OriginatingAddress` table, such that two accounts can be authenticated by the same authentication key: the original account whose address is its authentication key, and another account that has had its authentication key rotated to the authentication key of the original account.
-   Since `OriginatingAddress` is one-to-one, a dual-account situation can inhibit indexing and OpSec (resolved in this PR with `set_originating_address` private entry function).
+   (This situation is possible even with proposed `ENEW_AUTH_KEY_ALREADY_MAPPED` since account initialization logic does not create an `OriginatingAddress` entry for a standard account when it is first initialized).
+Hence since `OriginatingAddress` is intended to be one-to-one, a dual-account situation can inhibit indexing and OpSec (resolved in reference implementation with `set_originating_address` private entry function, which allows setting a mapping for the original account address).

 # Impact